definability/pattern-recognition-server/README.rst

 Available on `sprs.herokuapp.com`_.
 If it doesn't respond for several seconds, just wait.
-I use free Heroku plan,
+I use a free Heroku plan,
 so the application sleeps if it isn't in use for an hour.
-After the response it wakes up again.
+After the response, it wakes up again.

 How to launch
 =============